 Bay of Islands Facts

-- That’s because of one amazing fact.
-As it turns out, this one bay holds a phenomenal total of 144 separate and distinct islands within its boundaries.
-In addition, due to the shape of the individual islands, many of them, amazingly, also possess their own peninsulas and inlets.
+- That holds true due to one amazing fact.
+This one bay holds a phenomenal total of 144 separate and distinct islands within its boundaries.
+Due to the shape of the individual islands, many of them, amazingly, also possess their own peninsulas and inlets.

-- Furthermore, the site has a long history of use.
-This holds true because the Maori originally colonized the various islands in the bay approximately 700 years ago.
-Further, the principal tribes involved in the colonization of the Bay of Islands consisted of the Ngapuhi iwi and the Ngati Miru.
+- The site has a long history of use.
+This holds true because the Maori originally colonized the islands in the bay roughly 700 years ago.
+The principal tribes involved in the colonization of the Bay of Islands consisted of the Ngapuhi iwi and the Ngati Miru.

 Related Articles